 By taking some time to establish a routine, you eliminate the guesswork for your everyday tasks.
 What’s more, you can take all of that reserved energy and put it toward your bigger tasks at hand.
 What does this mean?
 You crush your goals that much quicker.

-Following a daily routine saves you time:
+A daily routine saves you time:

 If we adhere to our regular routine, we have a better idea of what we’re up against each day.
 We avoid wasting time due to lack of direction, and all of those brief moments quickly add up.
 By the end of the day, you have a whole chunk of valuable time for whatever you feel like doing.
 Why, hello Netflix!

-Following a daily routine helps you prioritize what is important:
+A daily routine helps you prioritize what is important:

 One of the things I especially appreciate about maintaining a consistent routine is that it helps me highlight what I value in life.
 If something is important to me, I need to make time for it.
-And in order to make time for it, it needs a space in my daily routine.
+And in order to make time for it, it needs space in my daily routine.
 Simple as that.